layilin/SP23-33852/style-sheet.md

 ## Between the poetic lines and the footnotes
-The poetic lines will be followed by a horizontal break (make sure to include empty lines):
+The poetic lines will be followed by a horizontal break (make sure to include empty lines before and after the break):
 [poetic line]
 ~~~ markdown